questdb/time-series-streaming-analytics-template/README.md

 TODO

+ Jupyter Notebook, web-based interactive platform to explore and prepare data, and to train forecasting models.

 ## Visualizing data with Grafana

- Ingestion scripts in Python, Java, Golang, Rust, and NodeJS.
-These scripts read public data from the GitHub events API and send them to Apache Kafka
-- [Apache Kafka](https://kafka.apache.org/), message broker for reliable high-performance event ingestion and temporary storage.
-- Kafka Connect, component to pipe data between Apache Kafka and QuestDB.
-- [QuestDB](https://questdb.io), fast time-series database for permanent storage and for both real-time and batch analytics.
-- Telegraf, server agent to collect metrics from Kafka and QuestDB and store them in QuestDB for monitoring.
+TODO

 - Grafana, observability platform to connect to QuestDB and display business and monitoring dashboards in real time.
-- Jupyter Notebook, web-based interactive platform to explore and prepare data, and to train forecasting models.

 ## Ingestion